 Agents enter the program by first going through a consultation about their options.
-Gesing said about 5,000 eXp agents have gone through such consultations, with roughly 4,000 opting to get benefits.
-That’s still a small fraction of the company’s roughly 45,000 agents, but Gesing said it was still important for eXp to offer something.
+Not every eXp agent uses the program, but Gesing said it was still important for eXp to offer something.

 “For us it’s a fundamental necessity,” he said, adding that there’s a business case for offering benefits as well.
 “I think to the extent that our agents can’t stay healthy, they can’t continue to do their work.”